aws/eks-anywhere/docs/content/en/docs/reference/security/_index.md

 ### Executing EKS Anywhere

-Ensure that you execute `eksctl anywhere create cluster` on a trusted workstation in order to protect the values of sensitive environment variables and the EKS Anywhere generated kubeconfig file.
+Ensure that you execute `eksctl anywhere create cluster` on a trusted workstation in order to protect the values of sensitive environment variables and the EKS Anywhere-generated kubeconfig file.

 ### SSH Access to Cluster Nodes and ETCD Nodes

-EKS Anywhere provides the option to configure an ssh authorized key for access to underlying nodes in a cluster, via `vsphereMachineConfig.Users.sshAuthorizedKeys`.
+EKS Anywhere provides the option to configure an SSH-authorized key for access to underlying nodes in a cluster, via `vsphereMachineConfig.Users.sshAuthorizedKeys`.
 This grants the associated private key the ability to connect to the cluster via `ssh` as the user `capv` with `sudo` permissions.
 The associated private key should be treated as extremely sensitive, as `sudo` access to the cluster and ETCD nodes can permit access to secret object data and potentially confer arbitrary control over the cluster.